 Q: Do St. Francis students participate in standardized testing?

 A: Yes.
 In the Fall of 2015, Catholic schools in the Diocese of Orange began utilizing the Renaissance STAR assessment both in reading and in math.
 Renaissance Learning™ pioneered computer-adaptive testing in the classroom.
 According to Diocesan policy, these tests are used as a diagnostic tool at the start of the year, formative instrument for the purpose of implementing curriculum during the year, and summative device at the end of the year.
 Our students in 1st through 8th grade exceed the national and Diocesan averages in all academic areas.

 A: For the safety of our children, St. Francis strictly maintains a closed campus.
 Once students arrive on campus, they may not leave without permission.

-Volunteers are required to complete Safe Environment training and a thorough background check.
+Volunteers are required to complete Safe Environment training and a thorough background check which includes fingerprinting.
 All vistors are asked to sign-in on our visitor’s log in the main office and obtain a visitor’s ID badge that must be worn at all times.